Tupolev Tu-22M

 The Tupolev Tu-22M (Туполев Ту-22М; NATO reporting name: Backfire) is a supersonic, variable-sweep wing, long-range strategic and maritime strike bomber developed by the Tupolev Design Bureau in the 1960s.
-According to some sources, the bomber was believed to be designated Tu-26 at one time.
+The bomber was reported as being designated Tu-26 by Western intelligence at one time.
 During the Cold War, the Tu-22M was operated by the Soviet Air Forces (VVS) in a missile carrier strategic bombing role, and by the Soviet Naval Aviation (Aviatsiya Voyenno-Morskogo Flota, AVMF) in a long-range maritime anti-shipping role.

-As of 2021, before the 2022 Russian invasion of Ukraine, there were 66 of the aircraft in service.
+In 2024, the Russian Air Force had 57 aircraft in service, according to the 2024 Military Balance report by International Institute for Strategic Studies.
+However, in 2023, Ukraine's Main Directorate of Intelligence estimated that Russia had only 27 aircraft in operable condition.

 Development

 In 1962, after the introduction of the Tupolev Tu-22, it became increasingly clear that the aircraft was inadequate in its role as a bomber.
 In addition to widespread unserviceability and maintenance problems, the Tu-22's handling characteristics proved to be dangerous.
 Its landing speed was 100 km/h greater than previous bombers and it had a tendency to pitch up and strike its tail upon landing.
 It was difficult to fly, and had poor all-round visibility.
-In 1962, Tupolev commenced work on major update of the Tu-22.
+In 1962, Tupolev commenced work on a major update of the Tu-22.
 Initially, the bureau planned to add a variable-sweep wing and uprated engines into the updated design.
 The design was tested at TsAGI's wind tunnels at Zhukovsky.

 During this time Sukhoi developed the T-4, a four-engine titanium aircraft with canards.
 A response to the XB-70, it was to have a cruise speed of 3,200 km/h, requiring a major research effort in order to develop the requisite technologies.
-Tupolev, whose expertise is with bombers, offered the Soviet Air Force (Voyenno-Vozdushnye Sily, VVS) a massively updated version of the Tu-22.
+Tupolev, whose expertise was with bombers, offered the Soviet Air Force (Voyenno-Vozdushnye Sily, VVS) a massively updated version of the Tu-22.

 Compared to the T-4, it was an evolutionary design, and thus its appeal lay in its simplicity and low cost.
-The Soviet government was skeptical about the need to approve the development of a replacement aircraft so soon after the Tu-22 had just entered service.
+The Soviet government was skeptical about the need to approve the development of a replacement aircraft so soon after the Tu-22 had entered service.
 The Air Force and Tupolev, in order to save face regarding the Tu-22's operational deficiencies and to stave off criticisms from the ICBM lobby, agreed to pass off the design as an update of the Tu-22 in their discussions with the government.
 The aircraft was designated Tu-22M, given the OKB code "Aircraft 45", and an internal designation of "AM".
-Their effort was successful as the government approved the design on 28 November 1967, and decreed the development of the aircraft's main weapon, the Kh-22.
-The T-4 itself would make its first flight in 1972, but was later cancelled.
+Their effort was successful as the government approved the design on 28 November 1967, and decreed the development of the aircraft's main weapon, the Kh-22 missile.
+The T-4 itself made its first flight in 1972, but was later cancelled.